Courses

 Dropbox shares a lot of its users’ data with other companies, some of which have terrible track records.

 Some of your data may also be passed to third parties, which include Amazon, Google, Oracle and Zendesk.
 As we’ve mentioned, Dropbox doesn’t use client-side encryption, which makes this especially problematic.
+If this is a big red-flag for you, we have a guide on how to uninstall Dropbox from Mac.

 It was also mentioned as being lined up to join other companies, such as Google and Apple, as part of the privacy-busting PRISM program, although Dropbox was quick to deny any involvement.